ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 These alarms are aggregated and analyzed by the controller/incident management server, and then the network incident 'vpn unavailable' is triggered by the controller/incident management server.
+If the network incident 'vpn unavailable' is repeated, the problem can be raised.

 Note that incident management server can rely on data correlation technology such as service impact analysis and data analytic component to evaluate the real effect